-Brunel Pension Partnership (Brunel) has made a cornerstone $60 million commitment to the Neuberger Berman Private Equity Impact Fund on behalf of four of its LGPS Clients – not because the LGPS pool has a specific impact mandate, but because these represent excellent investment opportunities.
+Brunel Pension Partnership Limited (Brunel) has made a cornerstone $60 million commitment to the Neuberger Berman Private Equity Impact Fund on behalf of four of its LGPS Clients – not because the LGPS pool has a specific impact mandate, but because these represent excellent investment opportunities.
 Brunel is committed to actively seeking opportunities that deliver authentic sustainable financial value.

 “The fund is ground-breaking in seeking attractive financial returns in lockstep with positive social and environmental impact, having identified investable themes that can map to 15 of the 17 UN Sustainable Development Goals (SDGs),” says Richard Fanshawe, Brunel’s Head of Private Markets (pictured second from right).
 “We fully support this ambitious approach.”